DaBourz/SimpleLoginSecure/README.markdown

 _The original Simplelogin library was written by Anthony Graddy._
 _SimpleLogin-Secure was written by Alex Dunae, 2008._
 _SimpleLogin-Secure new version, 2.0, for Code Igniter II by Stéphane Bourzeix 2011/2013._
+_SimpleLogin-Secure new version, 3.0, for Code Igniter II and III by Stéphane Bourzeix 2016._